 When making bars with shortbread crust, it's good to know how to gauge when the bottom layer of your bars is finished baking.
 When shortbread is first baking, the butter will begin to melt and give a sheen to the surface of the bars.
 As they continue to bake, the top of the bars will lose its glossy sheen and look dull.
 The top of the shortbread should be a very light golden brown, and the edges of the shortbread should be slightly more golden brown.
 Delicious smells are also a good clue - in this case, perfectly baked shortbread should smell like golden, toasted butter.

-When making caramel, there are a few things that you can do to help ensure you have success.
+When making caramel - whether for caramel bars like these, or any other purpose, there are a few things that you can do to help ensure you have success.

 Make sure to have all your ingredients and kitchen tools prepared ahead of time and within reach.
 Candy making is a very precise, time sensitive kitchen activity and you want to be ready to go when it's time for each step, rather than rushing around looking for tools or ingredients.
 Once the caramel begins to climb in temperature, it's best to stay in front of the stove and monitor it.